-- Dice 1 clove garlic.
+- Mince 1 clove garlic.
 In a medium pot, heat 2 tablespoons olive oil.
-Add 1 clove garlic and cook for about 1 to 2 minutes until the garlic is just fragrant barely starting to brown.
-Add the black beans along with the can liquid (add water if using beans without liquid), several sprigs of cilantro, and ¼ teaspoon kosher salt.
+Add garlic and sauté for 1 to 2 minutes until the garlic is fragrant and barely starting to brown.
+Add the black beans along with the can liquid (add ¼ cup water if using beans without liquid), several sprigs of cilantro, and ¼ teaspoon kosher salt.
 Bring to a boil, then simmer 15 minutes until the liquid condenses.

-- While the beans cook, prepare the radish salsa: clean and thinly slice one bunch radishes.
+- While the beans cook, clean and thinly slice the radishes.
 Thinly slice 4 green onions.
-Seed and dice the jalapeño (taking the necessary precautions – keep the juice away from the eyes!).
-Use ½ pepper for a mild salsa, and more for a spicier version.
-Chop the cilantro, enough for 3 tablespoons for the salsa, and extra for serving.
-Mix together radishes, green onions, jalapeño and 3 tablespoons cilantro with 4 tablespoons fresh squeezed lime juice, 1½ tablespoons olive oil, ¼ teaspoon kosher salt and ¼ teaspoon pepper.
+Seed and dice the jalapeño pepper (taking the necessary precautions to keep the juice away from the eyes).
+Use ½ pepper for a mild salsa, and more for a spicier variation.
+Chop 6 tablespoons cilantro; reserve 3 tablespoons for serving.
+Mix 3 tablespoons cilantro with radishes, green onions, jalapeño pepper, 4 tablespoons fresh squeezed lime juice, 1½ tablespoons olive oil, ¼ teaspoon kosher salt and ¼ teaspoon fresh ground black pepper.

-- To serve the tacos, place beans in the middle of a tortilla, top with radish salsa, feta cheese, and chopped cilantro.
+- To serve, place the beans in the middle of a tortilla, top with radish salsa, feta cheese crumbles, and chopped cilantro.